 Many people grind their teeth consciously during the day, but it is a larger problem at night when asleep.
 Bruxism, or teeth grinding, can damage enamel, wear down teeth, cause jaw pain, or irritate the gums.
 Teeth grinding is a common symptom of TMJ or temporomandibular joint disorders.
 TMJ disorders can cause pain to the jaw joint and the muscles that control the jaw because the temporomandibular joint connects the jawbone to the skull.
-At Prairie Dental Group in Edmond, OK, Dr. Bryan Bumpas treats patients with TMJ to relieve their pain, prevent further tooth damage, and restore smiles.
+At Prairie Dental in Edmond, OK, Dr. Bryan Bumpas treats patients with TMJ to relieve their pain, prevent further tooth damage, and restore smiles.

 Signs of TMJ

 - Muscle spasms

 It is important for patients experiencing symptoms of TMJ to be thoroughly evaluated.
 Dr. Bryan Bumpas is a TMJ specialist in Edmond, OK.
 He will take the time to create a thorough treatment plan tailored to you, that will provide comfortable and long-lasting results.

 There are several options that can help alleviate symptoms of TMJ disorders and protect your smile.
 They include:

 There are also some things that you can do to try to stop teeth grinding.
 You can train your jaw to be free and easy rather than clenched.
 Refrain from chewing gum or on other objects like pens.
 You should also avoid alcoholic drinks and drinks with caffeine, as these can increase the likelihood you will grind your teeth.
 If you suspect you might be grinding your teeth at night set up an appointment with us today.